webyrd/Barliman/README.md

 ### Barliman in action

 Here are a few screenshots of Barliman, using the Mac implementation as of June 4, 2016.
 (Update:  I've added a few newer screenshots from June 16, 2016.
 Once Barliman stops changing as rapidly I'll update all the screenshots.)
+(Update, 10 October 2016:  Please see the `interesting_examples` directory for more recent examples and screenshots.)

 The first screenshot shows the main editor window.
 The `Scheme Definition` edit pane contains the complete (fully instantiated) and correct definition of `append`, the list concatenation function in Barliman's default "miniScheme" language.  `append` will be our simple running example in these screenshots.
 The edit window also contains three tests; each test contains an input expression, and the expected value of that expression.
 The `Best Guess` pane, which is not editable by the user, contains the same fully instantiated definition of `append` as in the `Scheme Definition` edit pane.